 Powerful Neptune, brother of Jupiter and Pluto, god of the sea, had a reputation for having a violent temper.
 He was often depicted in Renaissance art as a bearded man with long wild hair holding a trident, accompanied by stylized dolphin fish.
 Those three motifs can be seen here in what is most likely a base for a fountain, a typical placement for this god of water.
-Although the date of the base is unknown, this design would fit that time period at the beginning of his career, just after his student time at the SMFA.
+Although the date of the base is unknown, this design would fit that time period at the beginning of his career, just after his student days at the SMFA.
 He was sculpting in a more classical “ideal” style, based on mythology and symbolism.
-He had studied that period of sculpture and architectural decoration in Paris, did sculptural work for the architect Guy Lowell who designed in the Italian style and called the design of his own sculpture studio “Italianate.”
+He had studied that period of sculpture and architectural decoration in Paris, did sculptural work for the architect Guy Lowell who designed in the Italian style and Allen called the design of his own sculpture studio “Italianate.”
 As a student apprentice to Bela Pratt he helped with formal architectural pieces such as the fountain sculptures for the Crane Estate and decorative sculpture for buildings in Boston such as the Boston Public Library, so the style was entirely familiar.

 Allen records in his diary that he spent many days on a “dolphin fountain” for the wealthy Mrs. Alford of Brookline for her grand home on Heath Hill.
 Although there are no other dolphin sculptures listed in his oeuvre except at the end of his career, the name may have referred to the dolphin fish at each corner of this fountain base.
 It may have been topped with an existing sculpture owned by the Alfords or by one of Allen’s other pieces.
-He had shown her a photo of his “fountain boy” or Boy with a Goatskin which had been placed at the prestigious Piping Rock Club on Long Island, but there is no record that she bought a copy and little significant relationship to this base.
+He had shown her a photo of his “fountain boy” or Boy with a Goatskin already placed at the prestigious Piping Rock Club on Long Island, but there is no record that she bought a copy and the boy has little significant relationship to the style of this work.

 As for Neptune himself, what a dynamic, gritty face Allen has created!
 It shows his wit in making him look like a theatrical and very temperamental wild god!